AdrianKoch3010/MarsBaseEngine/docs/Tutorials/Serialisation.md

 # Serialisation
 Serialisation is the process of translating data structures or object state into a format that can be stored.
 The Mars Base Engine takes the approach of using a human-readable format, namely XML for this task.
-Any set of entities can be saved to and loaded from an XML file (or string containing valid xml) using the ```mbe::EntitySerialiser```.
+Any set of entities can be saved to and loaded from an XML file (or string containing valid XML) using the ```mbe::EntitySerialiser```.

 Further, serialisation is seperated into its own module.
 Rather than forcing each component or entity to provide an interface for loading and storing, there exist seperate classes for this purpose.